Field Practice: The cornerstone of professional social work education

 The College of Social Work partners with organizations throughout the state and across the nation to provide student field placements.
 Placement settings include, but are not limited to, schools, courts, hospitals, nursing homes, state agencies, emergency shelters and residential programs, and mental health and addiction treatment centers.
 Limited opportunities are also available in international settings.
 Please note that evening and weekend placements are very, very limited due to the fact that field education is a supervised experience, and most professional social workers are employed during regular weekday business hours.

-Our approach to field practice is based on theories related to adult and applied learning.
 We believe this opportunity to apply classroom learning in the field allows students to master and synthesize social work knowledge, values, and skills.
-In keeping with this approach, students who are new to the field of social work and are enrolled in either the full time or extended study programs will also participate in a field seminar prior to the start of the field practicum.
-This seminar aims to provide a foundation for social work practice and integrates classroom learning with real-life field experiences.
+Students who are enrolled in the BSSW and MSSW full time and extended study programs also participate in a field seminar prior to and concurrent with the field placement.? ?The seminar content and activities are intended to prepare students for a successful field experience.

 The College Field Coordinator for each program works with students to explore practice interests, identify and approve prospective placements, and facilitate placement interviews.
 The College expects students to follow the placement planning procedure provided by their assigned Field Coordinator.
 This means that students are not to contact organizations to attempt to arrange their own placements.